The Stripe payment gateway for WooCommerce lets you accept payments directly onsite, and includes the option to accept ApplePay and Bitcoin

 - Enable Stripe Checkout if you prefer a popup to request details, the ability to accept Bitcoin and using a checkout image.
 See next section Stripe Checkout to understand how it appears for customers.

 - Enable Payment Request API (optional) if you wish to give customers the ability to pay via the API (must be supported by their browser).
-For example, this will prompt Chrome Pay if you’re using this browser on Android or desktop and you’ve got cards saved.
+For example, this will prompt Chrome Pay if you’re using Chrome as your browser, or Microsoft Wallet when using Edge as your browser.
+The customer will need to be using a supported browser as well as having credit cards saved to their account.
+Since this can overrides the default checkout process, it is disabled by default.

 - Enable Apple Pay if you wish to give customers with an iOS 10+ device and Safari-based web browser the option to pay using Apple Pay.